 The Ameraucana chicken is a relatively new breed that was developed in the 1970s.
 They were accepted by the American Poultry Association (APA) as a distinct breed in 1984.

-While some people think that the Araucana chicken and the Ameraucana chicken are the same breed and that they are nicknamed the “Easter Egg Chicken” or “Easter Eggers,” these are three different kinds of birds.
+While some people think that the Araucana chicken and the Ameraucana chicken are the same breeds and that they are nicknamed the “Easter Egg Chicken” or “Easter Eggers,” these are three different kinds of birds.

 Although it’s not entirely clear as to which of these three came first, it is likely that the Easter Egg chicken showed up first.
 These birds carry the gene for blue eggs but can lay eggs of any color, including white, brown, green, blue, and pink.

 The many different egg colors actually result from the fact that the Easter Egg chicken is of uncertain ancestry.
 These carry the genes for laying some or all of these different colored eggs.

 A true Ameraucana chicken was originally bred from the Easter Egger chicken but was selected for very specific characteristics.
 One of the most important of these is the ability to lay blue eggs.

 While this characteristic continues to be worked on by dedicated breeders to produce a pure blue shell, as a general rule all Ameraucanas lay only blue eggs.
 If you want a backyard flock it may not matter to you if you have Araucanas, Ameraucanas, or Easter Eggers.

 However, if you fall in love with your chickens and decide you want to show them, you may be in for a big disappointment if yours are not purebred.
 Mixed breed chickens will be disqualified from the show ring no matter how nice they are.
 They must meet the breed standard before they can be shown.

 Ameraucanas must have certain characteristics if they are to be accepted as purebred representatives of the breed.
 They must be one of the acceptable colors for the breed.
 These colors are:

 - Blue Wheaten